uchicago-cs/cmsc22000/website/content/labs/lab4.md

     break task2.c:line_number
     break function_name

 The first one sets a breakpoint at the provided line number, and the second sets it at the start of the provided function.
 You can set multiple breakpoints.
+Notice that, to break right when the program starts, you can just set a breakpoint on the `main` function:

+    break main

-To continue the program execution, you can type `continue`.
-If you type `run`, it will restart the execution of the program.
+When you reach a breakpoint, execution of the program will pause at that breakpoint.
+If you want to continue running the program, then type `continue`.
+Careful: if you type `run`, it will restart the execution of the program from the beginning.

 To look at all the breakpoints you have, run `info breakpoints`, and you will see a numbered list of breakpoints.
 Run `delete` to delete all breakpoints.
 If you specify a number with delete, for example `delete 2`, the breakpoint corresponding to that number on the list will be deleted.

 It would be annoying to have to set a breakpoint for every line of code you want to look at, especially if they are consecutive.
+A useful command for this is `next`.
+Let's say you reach a breakpoint (in this case, on line 35 of `task2.c`):

+    Breakpoint 4, main () at task2.c:35
+    35	    *p += 5;
+    (gdb)

+At this point, line 35 has not yet been run.
+If you type `next`, gdb will run line 35, and will advance to the *next* line:

+    Breakpoint 4, main () at task2.c:35
+    35	    *p += 5;
+    (gdb) next
+    36	    c = 8;
+    (gdb)

-Two useful commands to know for this are `step` and `next`.
-These both will execute the next line of code.
-The main difference between the two is how they handle function calls.
+A similar command is `step` which, like `next`, will execute the next line of code, but will handle function calls differently.
 If you are in function `foo`, and `foo` calls `bar`, `step` allows you to go line-by-line through `bar` as well when it is called in `foo`, whereas `next` would execute `bar` without letting you step through it and execute the next line of `foo`.
 Look at the example below:

     int bar() {